LMU’s Day of Giving and Global Happy Hour is set for Tuesday, November 14.

 2013 LMU Golf Classic from Pacific Palms

-Since 1998, LMU has seen its most overall success in school history as the Lions have claimed 31 of its overall 44 conference championships (among sports currently sponsored by LMU within NCAA Division I competition) and 40 of its 62 NCAA postseason appearances.
+Since 1998, LMU has seen its most overall success in school history as the Lions have claimed 35 of its overall 48 conference championships (among sports currently sponsored by LMU within NCAA Division I competition) and 45 of its 67 NCAA postseason appearances.

-In 2012-13, the program continued to add to its history with:
+In 2016-17, the program continued to add to its history with:

 Husak attributes the success that has come on the field and classroom from the commitment to athletics from the University as a whole and people within it.

-"It is people that make up this University and this Athletics Department so special," said Husak.
-"It is everyone as a team that makes us successful.
-It is everyone here at LMU that allows us to have the success and growth we have seen the last 16 years.
+"It is the people in this University and Athletics Department, who work together as a team, that make the experience so unique." said Husak.
+"That synergy of communication, collaboration and cooperation has allowed us to have the success and growth we have experienced the last 20 years.
 It is all about the people and why LMU is a very special place."

-In addition, support for the student-athletes was enhanced with the addition of 14 brand new staff positions since 2000, which included two athletic academic support staff members, marketing/promotions manager, ticket manager, corporate relations manager, three assistant athletic trainers, two strength and conditioning assistant coaches, a assistant compliance director and two media relations staff members.
+Since he took over the program, the coaching and administrative staffs that lend support to the more than 400 student-athletes has more than doubled in size with the addition of assistant coaches, support staff and the transition from part-time to full-time coaches.
+When Husak took over, only nine of the programs were led by full-time head coach and many of those only had a partial complement of staff.
+Today, nearly all programs are led by full time coaches and assistant coaches.
+In addition, support for the student-athletes was enhanced with the addition of 15 brand new staff positions since 2000, which included two athletic academic support staff members, marketing/promotions manager, ticket manager, corporate relations manager, three assistant athletic trainers, three strength and conditioning assistant coaches, an assistant compliance director and two media relations staff members.

-The new Lions' Athletic Center includes the 6,000-square foot Chad and Ginni Dreier Strength and Conditioning Center, the new hub of activity for student-athletes.
+- The Lions' Athletic Center which includes the 6,000-square foot Chad and Ginni Dreier Strength and Conditioning Center, the new hub of activity for student-athletes.

 Husak comes from a long and accomplished background as an administrator, fundraiser and professor during a 19-year career at California State University, Long Beach.
 Between 1993-1998, he served as the Senior Associate Athletics Director and was mainly responsible for Athletics fundraising.
 While at CSULB between 1983 and 1997, Husak served as an assistant commissioner for the California Collegiate Athletic Association (CCAA).
 Between 1986 and 1993 he served as chairman of CSULB's physical education department.
 As an associate professor of physical education at CSULB between 1979 and 1986, he established the university's Motor Behavior Laboratory.